vonkanehoffen/wix-style-react/docs/contribution/COMPONENT_GUIDELINES.md

 Before the next major version - go over `Next` components and migrate - replace Next component path to override the old component.

 ### WIP
-Work in progress - another section in storybook woth mentiong in this context. hould be used when you start working on a component and would like to consume it before it’s perfect.
+Work in progress - another section in storybook woth mentiong in this context.
+Should be used when you start working on a component and would like to consume it before it’s perfect.
 It will be released but not officially used.

 ## Deprecation